 - Keep things interesting by tackling diverse challenges

-We’ll go a little more into the pros and cons of being a consultant below.
-First, let’s identify what consultants really do and why they’re important.
+We’ll go a little more into the pros and cons of starting your own consulting business below.
+First, let’s identify what consultants do and why they’re important.

 What is consulting?

-Consultants are people who specialize in helping clients resolve their company’s most urgent problems, issues, or projects.
+Consultants specialize in helping clients resolve their company’s most urgent problems, issues, or projects.
 They work across a huge range of roles and industries and share their gift of analyzing information and identifying the best path for each company to take.